 For a little change of pace, Popular Cheeses is today’s topic as I’m sure I’ve worn you all out with all of those raw milk podcasts.
 The recipe today is a fun, quick and easy method of making your own fresh cheese, or as the Mexican cheese lovers call it, queso fresco.

-But first, welcome to all the new listeners and welcome back veteran homestead-loving regulars.
-That you so much for stopping by the FarmCast.
+I want to take a minute and say welcome to all the new listeners and welcome back to the veteran homestead-loving regulars who stop by the FarmCast for every episode.
 I appreciate you all so much.
-First up on the agenda, I’m so excited to share with you all the great activity going on at the farm this week.
+I’m so excited to share with you what’s going on at the farm this week.